ligershark/CoreTemplatePack/README.md

 project system with all the benefits it provides.
 You get:

 - An optional _wwwroot_ folder for output
-- Files on the filesystem shows up automatically in Solution Explorer
+- Files on the file system shows up automatically in Solution Explorer
 - Managing Bower and npm dependencies
 - Publishing through Visual Studio

 ![Static Website](art/static-website-template.png)

+### Vue.js with Webpack
+...description coming soon

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md)